NourO93/Road-Segmentation/README.md

       - files bw_prediction_##.png containing our final prediction (which is just 0/1-valued and constant on 16x16 patches),
       - files overlay_##.png where this is laid over the input,
       - submission.csv.

+Some other descriptions of what's in the archive:
+   - the directory `predictions_training` stores the predictions of the 30 first training images, which we used as a validation set.
+These predictions were made using a model which was trained on the training set with these 30 images removed (this is stored under `48, 5e-4, dropout, trained without validation set`)
+   - the directory `output` stores a few sets of pre-trained NN weights;
+     it also stores, for each weight, a set of predictions (either test or validation set, depending on how these weights were trained).